bdsaglam/ARC-AGI/docs/ANALYZE_TRAIN_DATA_GENERATION.md

 I believe there are no completely safe ways to generate training data without knowing the solution transform.
 That said, generating training data can be helpful in building *some* confidence in the solver.
 If it also solves generated training data it is more likely to generalize, but even if failing the generated training data it still *can* be right.

+# Can generated training data help determine accuracy if having multiple solvers?

+Assume a case where you have multiple solvers that all solve the training data and generate the same answer to the test data.
+What will then the conclusion be if these solvers fail/succeed on different generated training data?

+If they perform differently on the generated data it suggests that there exists a more generalizable solution, and only some of the solvers have figured this out.
+But, this more generalizable solution is not necessary to solve the problem.

+Conclusion: No information obtainable from them performing differently

+# If having multiple solvers generating different solutions, can generated data help in choosing the best one?

+Yes, whichever solver solves the most of the generated data will should be chosen.
+Will it be more likely to be right?
+Or strickly be better?
+I think it'll strictly be better.